angelsl/ev3-source/docs/index.md

 If you are on Linux or macOS, you should have an SSH client already installed.
 Windows 10 includes an SSH client from version 1803 onwards.
 On older versions of Windows, you can use other SSH clients like [PuTTY](http://www.putty.org/).
 The username is `robot`, and the hostname is the IP address shown on the top-left of the EV3 screen.

+## Appendix

 ### Alternative flashing instructions

 #### Windows

-- Download the Win32DiskImager software from [Sourceforge](https://sourceforge.net/projects/win32diskimager/files/Archive/Win32DiskImager-1.0.0-binary.zip/download).
+* Download the Win32DiskImager software from [Sourceforge](https://sourceforge.net/projects/win32diskimager/files/Archive/Win32DiskImager-1.0.0-binary.zip/download).
-- You should get a zip file named "Win32DiskImager-1.0.0-binary.zip".
+* You should get a zip file named "Win32DiskImager-1.0.0-binary.zip".
-- Unzip it and now you have a new folder called "Win32DiskImager-1.0.0-binary".
+* Unzip it and now you have a new folder called "Win32DiskImager-1.0.0-binary".
-- If your computer has a slot for micro SD cards, insert the card.
+* If your computer has a slot for micro SD cards, insert the card.
 If not, insert the card into an SD card reader, then connect the reader to your computer.
-- Run the file named **Win32DiskImager.exe** (in Windows Vista and higher, you may need to right-click this file and choose "Run as administrator").
+* Run the file named **Win32DiskImager.exe** (in Windows Vista and higher, you may need to right-click this file and choose "Run as administrator").
-- If the micro SD card (Device) you are using is not found automatically, then click on the drop down box on the right and select the micro SD card letter you just plugged in (e.g. [H:]).
+* If the micro SD card (Device) you are using is not found automatically, then click on the drop down box on the right and select the micro SD card letter you just plugged in (e.g. [H:]).
-- Be careful to select the correct drive; if you get the wrong one, you can destroy your data on your computer’s hard disk!
+* Be careful to select the correct drive; if you get the wrong one, you can destroy your data on your computer’s hard disk!
-- In the Image File box, choose the `.img` file that you downloaded and click "Write". _Note: if a warning message appears, click YES._
+* In the Image File box, choose the `.img` file that you downloaded and click "Write". _Note: if a warning message appears, click YES._
-- Your microSD card is ready to be used.
+* Your microSD card is ready to be used.

 _Instructions adapted from [udoo](https://www.udoo.org/docs-neo/Getting_Started/Create_a_bootable_MicroSD_card_for_UDOO_Neo.html)_